Levee (ceremony): United States

 By the 1760s, the custom was being copied by the colonial governors in British America, but was abandoned in the United States following the American Revolutionary War.
 Beginning in 1789, President George Washington and First Lady Martha Washington held weekly public gatherings and receptions at the presidential mansion that were called levees.
 Designed to give the public access to the president and to project a dignified public image of the presidency, they were continued by John and Abigail Adams, but not by Thomas Jefferson.
 English writer Harriet Martineau, after witnessing a White House levee during the second term of Andrew Jackson's presidency, remarked on how egalitarian the levee was in every respect but one:I saw one ambassador after another enter with his suite; the Judges of the Supreme Court; the majority of the members of both Houses of Congress; and intermingled with these, the plainest farmers, storekeepers, and mechanics, with their primitive wives and simple daughters.
 Some looked merry; some looked busy; but none bashful.
 I believe there were three thousand persons present.
 There was one deficiency,—one drawback, as I felt at the time.
-There were no persons of colour.Abraham Lincoln held a levee on New Years Eve 1862.Martin, Justin (2018) A Fierce Glory New York: Da Capo Press. pp.246-250.
+There were no persons of colour ...
+Every man of colour who is a citizen of the United States has a right to as free an admission as any other man; and it would be a dignity added to the White House if such were seen there.Abraham Lincoln held a levee on New Year's Eve 1862.